 Seasonal and holiday cards are another possibility.
 Mother’s and Father’s Day, Independence Day, Easter and Passover, Christmas and Hanukkah, Halloween, Valentine’s Day, St. Patrick’s Day – all are highly visual and full of images waiting to be created.
 Thinking of seasons, each one is different and they change four times a year.

 But don’t stop there.
 Online research will turn up more ideas – like paper towel origami.
 By folding a towel, you can create roses, birds, bunnies, and lots more.
 And don’t forget the cardboard paper towel tube.
-This core can be crafted into everything from bracelets and castles to kazoos and napkin rings, to puppets and snakes and wind catchers.
+You can craft this core into anything.
+Imagine bracelets and castles to kazoos and napkin rings, to puppets and snakes and wind catchers.

 Paper towel art is adaptable to various ages and skill levels.
 Very young children can make simple artworks as soon as they’re able to hold a marker.
 As children grow and abilities advance, projects become more complex.
 Plus, paper towel art is the perfect way to keep restless kids busy when bad weather confines them inside.